HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/advanced/inferring-on-your-own-speechbrain-models.md

 - Custom interfaces can be added to `speechbrain.pretrained.interfaces` if desired

 ## Citation
-When using SpeechBrain, cite using the following BibTeX entries:
+For academic use, cite SpeechBrain using the following BibTeX entries:

 ```bibtex
 @misc{speechbrainV1,